Brookhaven Park Conservancy, Inc.

 ● Restore, enhance and beautify Brookhaven Park’s natural urban green space;

 ● Raise funds to support the implementation of the City’s Master Plan for the Park;

 ● Encourage an arts focus in the Park;

 ● Promote and facilitate volunteerism in the Park; and

-● Promote and support groups using the Park as a cultural venue, using our experience to assist them in minimizing the event’s impact on the Park and its surrounding neighborhoods.
+● Promote and support groups using the Park as a cultural venue, using our experience to advocate minimization of the event’s impact on the Park and its surrounding neighborhoods.

 Similar to other parks in north DeKalb County, Brookhaven Park had become overgrown with invasive plants and its amenities had fallen into a state of disrepair.
 In 2007, a group of concerned citizens, known as the Friends of Brookhaven Park (“Friends”), came together to start restoring the park.
 They accomplished this work with the help of neighborhood volunteers and alliances with various civic minded groups.